ropensci/pdftools/README.md

 fonts <- pdf_fonts("1403.2805.pdf")
 ```

-## Bonus feature: rendering pdf
+## Rendering pdf files

-A bonus feature on most platforms is rendering of PDF files to bitmap arrays.
+Another feature of pdftools is rendering of PDF files to bitmap arrays (images).
 The poppler library provides all functionality to implement a complete PDF reader, including graphical display of the content.
 In R we can use `pdf_render_page` to render a page of the PDF into a bitmap, which can be stored as e.g. png or jpeg.

 ```r
 # renders pdf to bitmap array